hartwigmedical/hmftools/knowledgebase-importer/README.md

   - OncoKB actionable variants (http://oncokb.org/#/dataAccess): Use link "actionable alterations".
   - OncoKB annotated variants (http://oncokb.org/#/dataAccess): Use link "all alterations")

-  # iclusion
+  # iClusion

-  Iclusion provides personalized API access to their knowledgebase and has no publicly downloadable data available.
+ iClusion provides personalized API access to their knowledgebase and has no publicly downloadable data available.